lorenzoridolfi9/lorenzoridolfi9/README.md

 ## Hi there, i'm Lorenzo ✨
 ### I'm passionate about **Data Science**, __Cybersecurity__ and __Artificial Intelligence!__

 I am a junior Data Scientist and have skills in Data Science and Data Analysis.
-I write code in **Python** and **R** and enjoy working on projects that implement machine learning and deep learning algorithms to create artificial intelligence applications.
+I write code in **Python**, **R** and **Java** and enjoy working on projects that implement machine learning and deep learning algorithms to create artificial intelligence applications.

 I developed a project of recognizing humane emotion in the text :smiley: :thumbsup: :cry: :rage: :scream: :dizzy_face: